ycsin/MEC2402-WARMAN2017/README.md

 -Sin Yong Cong

 #### We used 2 Arduino board in this project thus 2 arduino files:
-**Master: Controlling the movement of the vehicle, bin detection, etcetera.**
+**1.Master: Controlling the movement of the vehicle, bin detection, etcetera.**
-**Slave: Release the string winder when received a signal from Master.**
+**2.Slave: Release the string winder when received a signal from Master.**